grommunio/grommunio-documentation/kb/debug_content.rst

 .. image:: _static/img/mfcmapi_entryid2.png

 In grommunio-web, right click the message and call up the Options dialog.
-There will be a field for Object ID.
+There will be a field for Object ID. (g-web does not offer this for e.g.
+Calendar/Contact items yet; the Options dialog for those mail items is still missing the field.)

 .. image:: _static/img/gweb-messageid.png